arttupii/EspNowFloodingMesh/README.md

 - Simple mqqt interface.
 All nodes can use mqtt services via master node (subsribe,unsubscribe,publish,get).
 - MQTT local cache on raspberry
 - Arduino
+- Additional mode deviceToDevice: Possible to use mesh network without master node or without connection to mqtt broker (Decreases security, but you can communicate without master and without timesync)

 ```
+Normal mode with master
  ____________________________________
 (                                    )
 |                                    |